MichaelBejma/ISYS358OhBoy/README.md

 # ISYS358OhBoy
-The repository for group 17 of the ISYS358 PACE industry project
+The repository for group 17 of the ISYS358 PACE industry project.